SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         <#statements#>
     }

-Note that semicolons are used to separate the three parts of the ``for`` loop's definition, and that parentheses are not required around the three expressions that define the ``for`` loop.
+Note that semicolons are used to separate the three parts of the ``for`` loop's definition, and that parentheses are not required.

 Here's how the loop is executed: